dlotsss/freshcart/README.md

 What shocked us more is that there are no solutions of food waste problem in Kazakhstan, so we decided to change the situation:

+**FreshCart is a triple win**: business win, because they save money; clients' win since they can buy quality food on sales and ecological win as it benefits the environment.

 **FreshCart** is an ecosystem of  consisting of mobile applications and web platform, that provide an opportunity for supermarkets, restaurants, cafes, canteens, and other food-promoting establishments to be able to deal with leftovers that can be thrown away at the end of the working day.
 Using our platform catering companies will upload near-expiry products and customers will purchase it for lower prices.

-**FreshCart is a triple win**: business win, because they save money; clients' win since they can buy quality food on sales and ecological win as it benefits the environment.
+This repository is a source code of IOS mobile